Voltage Regulators Selection Guide: Specs, Packages & Top Picks for Power Design

 Why Your Regulator Choice Matters More Than You Think

 Lead times on popular LDOs and switching regulators have largely normalized after the 2022-2024 shortage, but niche ultra-low-Iq parts from TI and Analog Devices still run 12-18 weeks.
-If you're designing now, check availability before you commit to a schematic.
+If you're designing now, that availability check belongs before the schematic, not after.

 LDO vs. Switching Regulator: The Decision That Drives Everything